-Betty was my Primary 7 teacher in 1970 and I recall she had been on secondment to the USA prior to returning to teach at New Cumnock.
+Betty was my Primary 7 teacher in 1989/70 and I recall she had been on secondment to the USA prior to returning to teach at New Cumnock.
 This was the last year of the New Cumnock Junior Secondary School with Cumnock Academy now the destination for secondary aged pupils; while Betty went on to teach at Auchinleck Academy.
-New Cumnock Junior Secondary School would later be re-named the Castle Primary School and is now New Cumnock Primary School.
+New Cumnock Junior Secondary School would later be re-named the Castle Primary School and is now the New Cumnock Primary School.

 In retirement Betty was a regularly attendee at New Cumnock Hisory Club and the Cumnock Living History Group.
+She has now returned to live in her home town of New Cumnock.

 I’m sure you will enjoy Betty’s memories of New Cumnock